Care Assistant

 Age Brackets

-What can you expect from working as a Personal Care Assistant?
+What can you expect from working as a Care Assistant?

 A Personal Care Assistant plays a vital role in enhancing the quality of life for individuals by providing compassionate support and assistance with daily living activities.
 This comprehensive support helps individuals maintain their independence and enhances their overall quality of life.
 Key duties include: